 - Honey Maid Grahams (Many other brands contain palm oil and palm oil derivatives such as DATEM.)

 I make all desserts because the ones in bakeries and grocery stores contain palm oil.
 Learn more: Why I don’t buy premade desserts

 We make brownies, cookies, cupcakes, this easy and amazing chocolate cake recipe, and biscotti.

 In addition, we make our own frosting easily with confectioners sugar, real butter, whole milk, and pure vanilla.
 See frosting recipe.
 I make whipped cream, chocolate mousse and even homemade Oreos Cakesters.

 The only mixes we use are:

 I make these brownies and freeze them for when he goes to a birthday party, etc.

 Baking ingredients we use

-- Red-Star Yeast in the 3-pack is the only one we found without palm oil derivatives.
+- Red-Star Yeast in the 3-pack is the only one I found without palm oil derivatives

 - Kirkland Organic Eggs from Costco